Otros Ejercicios

 And pierced Dan through the heart

-Dan smiled as he laid in his own in the sun
+Dan smiled as he in his own blood in the sun

 And whispered in Pete's ear,

-"We cannot things we've done."
+"We cannot undo these we've done."

 You're Outlaw Pete!